codemation/pyql/README.md

             ..
         ]

-All Rows & Specific Columns from employees, Combining Specific Rows & Specific Columns of tables positions & departments4
+All Rows & Specific Columns from employees, Combining Specific Rows & Specific Columns of tables positions & departments

 Note: join='xTable' will only work if the calling table has a f-key reference to table 'xTable'